The Idea of North: 2015–2019: Ballads, Hush 16, A World of Christmas and Brick By Brick

-In February 2017, Cameron and Piper both left the group; Piper was replaced on bass by Luke Thompson while Cameron's temporary replacements were Delaney-Brown and Jo Lawry prior to a more permanent soprano to be appointed later that year.
+In February 2017, Cameron and Piper both formally left the group; Piper was replaced on bass by Adelaide jazz vocalist, saxophonist and educator Luke Thompson, while Cameron's temporary replacements were Delaney-Brown and Jo Lawry prior to Emma Rule becoming the group's new permanent soprano in September 2017.
+Kaichiro Kitamura became a permanent member of the group in May 2017, and for the first time in its history, The Idea of North was officially a quintet.